lsst-sqre/sqr-011/index.rst

 discoverable.

-We intend to solve the documentation discovery problem with a highly useable, well publicized, central documentation landing page.
+We intend to solve the documentation discovery problem with a highly usable, well publicized, central documentation landing page.

 - Dynamically updated when new documents are published by LSST the Docs, or made available in ADS/Zenodo.